 Step 2: Choose a Domain Name and Web Hosting

 The next step is to choose a domain name that reflects your brand or business and is easy to remember.
 You can register a domain name through domain registrars like GoDaddy, Namecheap, or Bluehost.
 Additionally, select a reliable web hosting provider that offers good uptime, speed, security, and customer support.
-Popular hosting providers include Bluehost, SiteGround, and HostGator.
+Popular hosting providers include Bluehost, SiteGround, HostGator and Kinsta.

 Step 3: Install WordPress